ERayBre/RaysWhetherWeather/README.md

 >Templating was achieved by way of 11ty nunjucks, this also allowed for generation of data from json files.
 >
 >Limitations were hit during deployment of the project as Netlify had credits limits on the deployment of the project, I paused the deployment opting for manual push of the deployment once the credit limit was alomost reached.
+>
+>I ran into time constraints doing this assignent as i was sick for a number of weeks on the run up to christmas.
+>
+>All initial commits were by way of testing different functionality and layouts etc of the site, then on 28/12/2025 the project was taken back to scratch, then each release was commited via  branch on GitHub.

 # How to run